muhammadaasem/android-room-livedata-db/README.md

     }
 }
 ```
-12. open your MainActivity and add the RecylerView to your application’s onCreate() method:
+12. open your **MainActivity** class and add the RecylerView to your application’s onCreate() method:
 ```
 public class MainActivity extends AppCompatActivity {